Make a complaint

 You can make a complaint to us about:

-- tax agents, BAS agents or tax (financial) advisers (collectively referred to as 'tax practitioners') whether they are registered or not
+- registered tax agents, BAS agents or tax (financial) advisers (collectively referred to as 'tax practitioners')

 - the decisions we make or our actions and processes.